-Blood infection is a serious issue.
-It happens when the bacteria are in the bloodstream invading them and altering their structure.
+A blood infection is a severe issue.
+When the bacteria are in the bloodstream, invading and alter their structure.

 However, the name sounds dangerous, and for good reasons.
-Sepsis is a serious, potentially fatal infection.
+Sepsis is a severe, potentially fatal infection.

 Blood poisoning can progress to sepsis quickly.
 Rapid diagnosis and treatment are essential to treat blood poisoning, but understanding your risk factors is the first step in preventing the condition.